jpadfield/grounds_sshoc/README.md

 * A partial rebuild can be initiated by deleting the relevant files in the outputs folder and rerunning the code (e.g. to rebuild all objects, delete the grounds_object files).
 The code checks for these output files before it decides which parts of the graph to build.
 * A full rebuild can be initiated by passing the command line argument 'fullrebuild' when running grounds_mapping.
 This will take a long time to run so it's not recommended unless absolutely necessary.
 * Run inferencing.py with a graph TTL file as the input to output an inferenced version of the RDF graph.

+## MySQL view creation
+* This file contains numerous queries that will create VIEWS that act as the inputs for the Python code.
+If this code is run atop another database the views should be created using this SQL code beforehand, otherwise it will not work.

 ## Tables reference for the GROUNDS database
 [database structure_ground_16.10.2017.pdf](https://github.com/odelaney/grounds_sshoc/files/7067846/database.structure_ground_16.10.2017.pdf)